GetHealthyCalculators

 Limitations

-• MET values represent averages and do not account for individual differences in fitness level, body composition, or exercise efficiency.
+• MET values are population averages and do not account for individual differences in VO₂ max, body composition, mechanical efficiency, or training status.

-• Calorie estimates do not factor in the afterburn effect (excess post-exercise oxygen consumption, or EPOC) that can increase calorie expenditure after intense exercise.
+• Calorie estimates do not factor in excess post-exercise oxygen consumption (EPOC), which can add roughly 6–15% to total expenditure after high-intensity sessions.

-• The calculator assumes a constant intensity throughout the exercise duration, which may not reflect real-world workout patterns.
+• The calculator assumes a constant intensity throughout the exercise duration, which rarely matches interval or circuit workouts.

-• Environmental factors such as temperature, altitude, and terrain are not considered but can significantly affect calorie expenditure.
+• Environmental factors such as heat, cold, altitude, wind, and terrain can materially change real-world expenditure.

-• This tool provides estimates only and should not be used as a substitute for professional guidance from a certified fitness or nutrition professional.
+• This tool provides estimates only and should not replace guidance from a certified fitness professional, registered dietitian, or physician, especially for people managing cardiovascular disease or diabetes.

 Frequently Asked Questions